 Useful tips on how to become a successful Facebook Gaming streamer

 There are things you should be doing, and then there are things you absolutely shouldn’t.
-For more on how to throw your streaming career into a dumpster, you can read our complete guide.
-However, if you are willing to grow and prosper on Facebook Gaming, we’ve got some helpful tips for you.
+If you are willing to grow and prosper on Facebook Gaming, we’ve got some helpful tips for you.

 1. Stream consistently